Developer3027/hero/readme.md

 * Layout of site could be greatly improved.
 Maybe navigation down the left side to display page data on the right.
 Maybe a more military style font.
 Better consider light and dark mode.
 * Consolidate api calls and data display into one file.
 Most of the code in each file is identical.
 * Consider and implement SEO.
+* Testing should be implemented.
+* All of the above improvements suggest using a framework.

 The project is live on Netlify and can be reached via [this link](https://fastidious-cuchufli-e25756.netlify.app/)